Princes Street

-Princes Street (Sràid nam Prionnsachan) is one of the major thoroughfares in central Edinburgh, Scotland and the main shopping street in the capital.
+Princes Street (Sràid nam Prionnsachan) is one of the major thoroughfares in central Edinburgh, Scotland, and the main shopping street in the capital.
 It is the southernmost street of Edinburgh's New Town, stretching around 1.2 km (three quarters of a mile) from Lothian Road in the west, to Leith Street in the east.
-The street has few buildings on the south side and looks over Princes Street Gardens allowing panoramic views of the Old Town, Edinburgh Castle, as well as the valley between.
+The street has few buildings on the south side and looks over Princes Street Gardens with panoramic views of the Old Town and Edinburgh Castle beyond.
 Most of the street is limited to trams, buses and taxis with only the east end open to all traffic.

 History

 18th century

 View of Princes Street from Calton Hill.